Unable to determine TYPO3_MODE

 I can confirm that I had this problem after a T3 session timeout and without closing the browser.
 After closing the browser and a new login session it worked.
 Just loging out and in again using the same browser window did not help.

-#16 Updated by Matthias Philipp about 3 years ago
+Updated by Matthias Philipp over 5 years ago

 I looked at the cookies at the moment of the failure, and there are two cookies with different content.